hawkinx/falco-argo-poc/README.md

 This page says it all, including links to information on various components: [The Falco Project/Documentation](https://falco.org/docs/)

-There is probably already some sort of process in place for dealing with security alerts etc from existing services and platforms; this can probably be reused for handling input from Falco also.
+There is probably already some sort of process in place for dealing with security alerts etc from existing services and platforms; this could be reused for handling input from Falco also.

 ### Strategy